All Episodes

 Why didn't they finish the Keystone XL pipeline?

-We could have gotten 900,000 barrels of oil from I don't love little Justin, but at least he's an ally.
+We could have gotten 900,000 barrels of oil from, I don't love little Justin, but at least he's an ally.

-Including you, most Republicans don't do this right.
+Most Republicans don't do this right.

 And the only reason I say this is because I consider myself to be somewhat of an energy aficionado and buff.